kaliatech/kaliatech-pather/README.md

 # Workaround for Amazon Linux 2
 MESA_GL_VERSION_OVERRIDE=4.3 ./kaliatech-pather-app-gui assets/test-map-1.json
 ```

 ## Status (2020-04-13)

-Priorities:
+Remaining priorities:

 - The path finding neighbor look-up has a bug and can go in to an infinite loop.
 - The path finding arc calculations are not correct.
 - The GUI display does not draw arcs.
 It currently uses orange lines where there should be curves.

-Remaining work:
+Potential tasks:

 - Refactoring to remove dependency on GLW from the static library (uses vec2 types)
 - Refactoring the graph building
- - Refactoring to allow plugable algorithms
+- Refactoring to allow pluggable search algorithms
- - Optimization, especially in the graph building
+- Optimizations, especially in the graph building
 - Testing, especially:
     - limits testing (memory usage, out-of-bounds, number overruns, etc.)
     - performance measurements